Dysautonomia of the Autonomic Nervous System (Damage to the Autonomic Nervous System Supplying the Organs, Key-Gaskell Syndrome) in Dogs

 - Abdominal Tenderness

-- Dysphagia (Difficulty Swallowing)
+- Dysphagia (difficulty swallowing)

 In severe cases, dogs may show signs of weakness or collapse, indicating inadequate circulatory regulation.
-The changes in the autonomic nervous system also lead to a reduced ability to respond to stressStress refers to the state of an organism reacting to external stimuli or demands.
+Changes in the autonomic nervous system also lead to a reduced ability to respond to stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., which further complicates the disease.

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of dysautonomia is usually based on clinical symptoms in combination with specific diagnostic tests.
-A detailed historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits. and a thorough physical examination are the first step.
-The veterinarian will look for symptoms that indicate dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
+A detailed medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits. and thorough physical examination are the first step.
+The veterinarian will look for symptoms that indicate a dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
 This can be due to diseases, disorders, or damage and can affect the quality of life. of the autonomic nervous system.

 Additional diagnostic tests may include the Schirmer tear test to measure tear production and pupillary response tests.
 An electrocardiogramSee ECG.
 (ECG) can also be used to detect abnormal heart rate patterns.
 Imaging procedures such as X-rays or ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. can be performed to rule out other conditions.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. can be performed to rule out other diseases.

 Therapy